4ban-old/EOS-demux-js-api-example/README.md

 An example of API to access two different collections in MongoDB and output the result in json format.

+> Example of demux-js daemon for this API you can find [here](https://github.com/4ban/EOS-demux-js-example)

 ## Install
 Install dependencies: `npm install`
 Fill the `.env` file.